nayan32biswas/mongodb-odm/docs/api-reference.md

 ) -> Sequence[Self]:
 ```

-## Method
+## Methods

-In this section we will explain every **Method** that are callable after creating the object.
+In this section we will explain every **Method** that is callable after creating the object.

 ### update